Angular-cz/courseware/Readme.md

  - interactive integration of test results

 ### Will CourseWare be useful for me ?
 You will get most benefits from CourseWare when you use it on some kind of javascript lectures.
-But it can serve also as platform independent documentation tool, because it produces single #[strong index.html] file.
+But it can serve also as platform independent documentation tool, because it produces single **index.html** file.

 ## Brief info about usage